Azure/TypeEdge/README.md

 ## High Level Architecture

+This is the high level architecture.
+This diagram depicts all of the logical components of a complete Anomaly Detection on the Edge application, including a cloud pipeline as a reference.

 <p align="center">
   <img width="80%" height="100%" src="images/EdgeML_AD_HighLevelArchitecture.png" style="max-width:600px">
 </p>

-This is the high level architecture.
-This diagram depicts all of the logical components of a complete Anomaly Detection on the Edge application, including a cloud pipeline as a reference.
-There are many factors to weigh in when forming the Software Architecture, based on this logical design.
-The prime design principal was to define an abstract Edge application based on optional generic micro-Services that can be easily replaced by scenario specific modules.
-Apparently, the tradeoff is the introduced performance penalty of the increased inter-process communication on the Edge.
+ There are many factors to weigh in when designing the Edge Software Architecture based on this logical design.
+The prime logical design principle was to define an abstract Edge application based on optional generic micro-Services that each one of them can be easily replaced by scenario specific modules.
+Apparently, the tradeoff of this highly decoupled design is the introduced performance penalty of the increased inter-process communication on the Edge.

+ This abstract design serves a second purpose, to define a benchmarking mechanism to evaluate multiple options on different device specific capabilities.

  ## Injecting ad hoc Anomalies

 To inject Anomalies to the waveform, run the `Thermostat.ServiceApp` console app, after editing first the `IotHubConnectionString` value inside the `/Thermostat.ServiceApp/appsettings.json` file.
 Same as before, you need to use the **iothubowner** connection string from your Azure **IoT Hub**.